 Sesame Workshop is the organization behind Sesame Street.
 They tailor programs to local communities’ needs around the world, promoting peace through education.
 Beyond academics, they focus on critical social messages, such as girls’ empowerment, AIDS awareness, peace between warring cultures, etc. They recently added a muppet who has autism to help children better understand their peers who may be on the autism spectrum.
 I absolutely love their work!

 Show Hope, formerly known as Shaohannah’s Hope, is a fabulous organization founded by one of my favorite KLOVE artists, Steven Curtis Chapman and his wife, Mary Beth.
 It began with the mission to help remove financial barriers to adoption, which has helped more than 4,000 children from over 50 countries connect with loving families.
 Show Hope has also expanded to include a variety of ways to serve children around the world, including the construction of a care facility in China to provide surgeries and medical care to orphans with special needs.
-You can make a one-time gift or become a monthly sponsor.

 Together Rising is a bridge between people who want to help but don’t know how and organizations who are already doing great work.
 Rather than reinventing the wheel, TR identifies organizations who are working to address whatever causes or problems are moving people to want to give.
 TR then facilitates fundraising on social media and other platforms and provides 100% of the money raised directly to their partner organizations.
 It’s a great way for people to turn that vague sense of wanting to help into a tangible impact in the world.